plant-humanities/essays/mulberry/README.md

 White mulberry is malleable, and the qualities that human cultivators imbued in the species—cropped short for ease of picking and grafting trees from male to female—were easily achieved.
 However, once the white mulberry's utilitarian purpose was lost, it was vilified in American gardens and fields as a relic of a failed sericultural project.
 While in horticulture, the white mulberry is considered a nuisance in the United States, in its wild form, it is revered in India as a Kalpavriksha—an old, gnarled, and wise tree of plenty.
 Today, as we look beyond the functional characterization of the tree, its true value—rooted in its cultural history and ecological significance—calls for recognition long overdue.
 Perhaps now, the red mulberry can be appreciated not for what it failed to provide but for what it has always offered.
 <param ve-image
        src="gh:plant-humanities/media/mulberry/Julia Ellen Rogers.png"
-       caption="Drawing of a red mulberry tree by Julia Ellen Rogers in the 1927 edition of The Nature Library Trees.">
+       caption="Drawing of a red mulberry tree by Julia Ellen Rogers in the 1927 edition of *The Nature Library Trees*.">

 ### References